 FE pass rates

-*Only EAC/ABET degrees with more than 50 examinees are reported.
+*Only EAC/ABET degrees with more than 25 first-time examinees are reported.

 NCEES offers free institutions reports that break down the performance of students and graduates from their programs, comparing results on specific content areas to national averages.
 Many engineering departments use these reports to assess program outcomes.